-Maharashtra Govt formation: Governor invites BJP for form government
+Maharashtra Govt formation: Governor invites BJP to form government

 Mumbai, Nov 09: Maharashtra Governor Bhagat Singh Koshyari on Saturday invited the BJP to form the government in the state where there has been a political deadlock since October 24, when assembly election results were announced.